Emergent Fracton Hydrodynamics of Ultracold Atoms in Partially Filled Landau Levels: Introduction

 \section{Introduction}

-Recent experimental and technical advances enabled the study of quantum Hall physics with synthetic quantum matter.
-Artificial gauge fields have been realized for ultracold quantum gases in the continuum by using the equivalence of neutral particles under rotation and charged particles in a magnetic field~\cite{Matthews1999,Madison2000, Abo-Shaeer2001,Schweikhard2004,Zwierlein2005}.
+In solid state systems, fractional quantum Hall states typically arise under extreme conditions of ultra-low temperatures, large magnetic fields, and strong interactions~\cite{Tsui1982, Laughlin83}.
+These exotic states of matter with topological order exhibit charge fractionalization and anyonic excitations.
+Recent experimental and technical advances enabled the study of quantum Hall physics with synthetic quantum systems as well, which offer new routes to probe these exotic states.
+Synthetic systems of ultracold atoms are charge neutral and hence do not minimally couple to a magnetic field, instead artificial gauge fields have to be engineered.
+One way to realize artificial gauge fields for ultracold quantum gases in the continuum is by using the equivalence of neutral particles under rotation and charged particles in a magnetic field~\cite{Matthews1999,Madison2000, Abo-Shaeer2001,Schweikhard2004,Zwierlein2005}.
 By properly designing the rotating trapping potential, recent work has demonstrated the geometric squeezing of a condensate into the Lowest Landau Level (LLL)~\cite{Fletcher2021Jun,Mukherjee2022Jan, Yao2023, Crepel2023}.
-Artificial magnetic fields have also been realized for ultracold quantum gases by spatially dependent optical couplings~\cite{Lin2009Dec,Lin2009,Chalopin2020Oct} and for charge neutral atoms in optical lattices by laser dressing~\cite{Struck2012, Aidelsburger2013, Miyake2013, Jotzu2014, Atala_2014, Aidelsburger2015, Stuhl2015, Mancini2015, Flaschner2016}.
-The latter approach enabled the observation of interaction-induced propagation of chiral excitations in the few-body limit of fractional quantum Hall (FQH) states~\cite{Tai2017, Leonard2023}.
-Nonetheless, adiabatically preparing fractional FQH ground states in the many-body limit and probing their intricate properties remain central open challenges.
+Moreover, few-body Laughlin states have been created by rotating fermions in an optical tweezer~\cite{Lunt2024}.
+Artificial magnetic fields have also been realized for ultracold quantum gases by spatially dependent optical couplings~\cite{Lin2009Dec,Lin2009,Chalopin2020Oct} and in optical lattices by laser dressing~\cite{Struck2012, Aidelsburger2013, Miyake2013, Jotzu2014, Atala_2014, Aidelsburger2015, Stuhl2015, Mancini2015, Flaschner2016}.
+The latter approach enabled the observation of interaction-induced propagation of chiral excitations~\cite{Tai2017} as well as the preparation of fractional quantum Hall (FQH) states in the few-body limit~\cite{Leonard2023}.
+Furthermore, FQH states have been investigated also with photons in circuit QED and cavities~\cite{Roushan2017, Clark_2020, Wang2024May}.

+Key experimental challenges in the field are to realize the Hamiltonian with synthetic gauge fields, to cool the system to the LLL with a finite density of particles, and to prepare the FQH ground state.
+In this work, we propose to study the non-equilibrium relaxation dynamics to identify key signatures of the partially filled LLL at finite energy densities.
+Recently, it has been shown that quenching the effective mass tensor excites the dipole and graviton modes of FQH states~\cite{Liu2018,Fremling2018Oct, Liu2021}.
+These quench protocols are initialized with the ground state of the system.
+By contrast, here, we will avoid the challenge of preparing the interacting ground state and consider relaxation at finite energy densities.